-Basis of Accounting and Restrictions on Use
+Basis of Accounting

-Without modifying our opinion, we draw attention to Note 1 to the financial statements which describes the basis of accounting.
-The financial statements are prepared to assist the Corporation of the Township of Dawson to comply with the reporting requirements of the Bereavement Authority of Ontario.
-As a result, the financial statements may not be suitable for another purpose.
-Our report is intended solely for the management of the Corporation of the Township of Dawson and the Bereavement Authority of Ontario and should not be used by parties other than the management of the Corporation of the Township of Dawson and the Bereavement Authority of Ontario.
+Without modifying our opinion, we draw attention to Note 1 of the financial statements which describes the basis of accounting.
+The financial statements are prepared to assist the Corporation of the Township of Dawson Trust Funds to comply with the reporting requirements of the Bereavement Authority of Ontario.
+As a result, the financial statements might no the suitable for another purpose.